taetscher/ICARUS/README.md

 EXPLAIN GOALS:

-- Show potential of big data sources for geographers working in sustainability
+- Show potential of big data sources for geographers working in sustainability using the example of Indicator XY of the Agenda 2030 target indicator XYZ, % of rural population with access to all season roads (ASR) within a 2km distance.

 ICARUS is part of a masters thesis at the Institute of Geography of the